The Easiest Way to Build Links: Don’t Ignore Your 404s

 Marketers should also be aware of the differences between using 301 and 302 redirects.
 A 302 redirect is a temporary redirect.
-Because it is considered temporary, search engines will continue indexing the old URL while correspondingly indexing the new one, which can result in the search engine reading it as duplicate pages.
-It runs the risk of having the old URL presented solely in the search engine results and omitting the new URL.
-Link equity also plays an enormous factor as well, in which it would be divided between the old and new URLs, which ultimately affects the search rankings for both pages.
-In short, the best occasions to use 302 redirects is when you are updating a web page while consistently providing users with a positive site experience, gathering client feedback on a new page without impacting the site ranking, or when you’re conducting A/B testing on your webpages.
+Because it is considered temporary, search engines will continue indexing the old URL while correspondingly indexing the new one.
+This can result in the search engine reading it as duplicate pages.
+It runs the risk of having the old URL presented solely in the search engine results, omitting the new URL.
+Link equity plays an enormous factor as well, in which it would be divided between the old and new URLs.
+This ultimately affects the search rankings for both pages.
+In short, the best occasions to use 302 redirects is when you are updating a web page while consistently providing users with a positive site experience.
+Do this when gathering client feedback on a new page without impacting the site ranking, or when conducting A/B testing.

 Inability to properly redirect pages to the updated/related URL can result in a soft 404.
 A soft 404 occurs when a user visits a page that is no longer available (either it has been moved or deleted) but it fails to return a HTTP 404 status code.
 It can also occur when the page is redirected to an unrelated link.
 Google compares it to “a giraffe wearing a name tag that says ‘dog.’
-Just because it says it’s a dog, doesn’t mean it’s actually a dog… the content of the page is entirely unrelated to the HTTP response returned by the server.”
-Search engines can view it as a real page and may crawl and have the content indexed, which ultimately impacts your site rankings.
+Just because it says it’s a dog, doesn’t mean it’s actually a dog.
+The content of the page is entirely unrelated to the HTTP response returned by the server.”
+Search engines can view it as a real page and may crawl and have the content indexed, impacting your rankings.

 Customize Your 404 Page

-If you want to altogether remove a page on your website, you can do so but you should customize your 404-error page.
-Oftentimes, visitors do not know why 404 error pages exist or how to get around them.
-You can customize the 404-error page to explain to users that the page no longer exists and to direct them to other areas within your site.
-The options can include the Home page, a popular product page, or a page that has related content to the URL they were trying to access, allowing your users to interact with your site better.
-You can also include a Site Map to allow users to better navigate your website and/or a search box to allow users to directly search for the content they wanted.
+If you want to altogether remove a page on your website, you can do so but you should customize your 404 error page.
+Oftentimes, visitors do not know why a 404 error page exists or how to get around it.
+You can customize the 404 error page to explain to users that the page no longer exists.
+Then, you can use it to direct them to other areas within your site.
+The options can include the Home page, a popular product page, or a page that has related content.
+You can also include a Site Map to allow users to better navigate your website.
+Additionally, you can use a search box to allow users to directly search for the content they wanted.

-As content continues being generated and websites expand, it is important to consistently track your 404-error pages to protect your organic search rankings and mitigate the negative effects that it has on your SEO.
+As content continues being generated and websites expand, it is important to consistently track your 404 error pages.
+This protects your organic search rankings and mitigate the negative effects that it has on your SEO.
 Good luck!